 The Mal marry only within their own people group.
 They are divided into about five sub-castes, and many clans.
 The marriage symbols for women are vermilion and iron bangles.
 Most of the Mal are landless laborers.
 Some sell wood and work as laborers in road construction and forests.
 They follow both traditional and Hindu religious practices, worshiping Baram, Aram, Gotasila, Rangini, Sitala, Manasa and other deities.
-They place the Brahman above themselves and the Kudmi, Bhumij and Santhal below themselves in the caste hierarchy.
+They place the Brahmin above themselves and the Kudmi, Bhumij and Santhal below themselves in the caste hierarchy.
 They live in India and Nepal, as well as in Bangladesh.

 Lack of workers inhibits the advance of the Gospel throughout South Asia.
 Jesus said to pray for workers.